The 20 Most Misquoted Movie Lines of All Time

-Even Johnny Weissmuller, the star of the 1932 classic Tarzan, the Ape Man, was confused about what he said.
+Even Johnny Weissmuller, the star of the 1932 classic Tarzan, the Ape Man, was confused about the famous line.
 He once admitted in an interview, "I didn't have to act in Tarzan, I just said: 'Me Tarzan, you Jane.'"
 Except, sorry, he never said that.

-His character had a lengthy exchange with Jane as she attempted to explain their names.
-There was a lot of finger pointing back and forth as she tried to make him understand.
+His character has a lengthy exchange with Jane as she attempts to explain their names.
+There's a lot of finger pointing back and forth as she tries to make him understand.
 His closest version of the line is, "Jane.
 Tarzan.
 Jane.
 Tarzan.
 Jane.
 Tarzan.
 Jane…" But maybe that's not as catchy as "Me Tarzan, you Jane."

-We hate to ruin your childhoods, but Captain Kirk (William Shatner) never once said, "Beam me up, Scotty."
-Not in the TV show that ran between 1966 and 1969, and certainly not in any of the movies beginning with the first one in 1979.
+We hate to ruin your childhoods, but Captain Kirk (William Shatner) never once says, "Beam me up, Scotty."
+Not in the TV show that ran between 1966 and 1969, and certainly not in any of the movies.

-What he actually said was, "Scotty, beam us up."
-Because Kirk was a team player, he's not going to leave his friends behind.
-That's just selfish!
-He said variations on that line during the TV run, everything from "Ready to beam up, Jim" to "Gentlemen, I suggest you beam me aboard."
+What he actually says is, "Scotty, beam us up."
+Because Kirk is a team player, he's not going to leave his friends behind.
+Kirk delivers variations on that line during the TV run, ranging from"Ready to beam up, Jim," to "Gentlemen, I suggest you beam me aboard."
 But never "Beam me up, Scotty."
-And for more great cinematic quips, check out The 30 Funniest Movie Lines of All Time.